amsk1982/techniqueforlife/content/_index.md

 \~ \~ \~

-In advance of having a page dedicated to resources, here is a [very short video](/uploads/2020-06-11-willowwind.mp4) for you.
+In advance of having a page dedicated to resources, here's a [very short video](/uploads/2020-06-11-willowwind.mp4) for you.

 \~ \~ \~